samtingleff/yassg/README.md

 ContentWriter: writes Page objects to an output destination

-ContentDB: rsync from static/ to output/
+Rsync: rsync from static/ to output/static/

 TemplateEngine: responsible for converting from a source format (markdown) to a destination format (html).

+# Future Directions #

+- Build a search index
+- Suggestions of related content